 “A garden is a friend you can visit anytime”

 Take care of yourselves and others too, stay safe.
-We hope you keep gardening and enjoying your garden wildlife.
+We hope your gardens are blooming and your garden wildlife is happy too.